red-collar-official/flutter_kore/packages/umvvm/doc/view_model.md

 }
 ```

-View models also have <b>savedStateObject</b> and it also later can be restored with <b>onRestore</b>.
+View models also have a `savedStateObject`, which can later be restored with `onRestore`.

-By default state key for saved object is equal to state runtime type string, but you can override it with <b>stateId</b> field in <b>stateFulInstanceSettings</b>.
-If app uses obfuscation this is <b>required</b>.
+By default, the state key for the saved object is equal to the state runtime type string, but you can override it with the `stateId` field in `stateFulInstanceSettings`.
+If the app uses obfuscation, this is **required**.

-In the example above we also specify <b>syncRestore</b> option.
-If this option set to true state will be restored from cache during <b>initialize</b> call.
-Otherwise it will be restored asynchronously.
+In the example above, we also specify the `syncRestore` option.
+If this option is set to `true`, the state will be restored from the cache during the `initialize` call.
+Otherwise, it will be restored asynchronously.

-There is also ability to execute code in synced queue - meaning that if there are currently running operations - new code will be executed after all previous operations comleted - otherwise operation will be executed instantly
+There is also the ability to execute code in a synced queue — meaning that if there are currently running operations, new code will be executed after all previous operations are completed.
+Otherwise, the operation will be executed instantly.

-By default if view model is disposed all pending operation are discarded, but it can be changed with <b>discardOnDispose</b> flag
-Also you can provide optional timeout for this operation
+By default, if a view model is disposed, all pending operations are discarded, but this can be changed with the `discardOnDispose` flag.
+You can also provide an optional timeout for this operation.

 ```dart
 class PostsListViewModel extends BaseViewModel<PostsListView, PostsListViewState> {